nervosnetwork/ckb/rpc/README.md

 ##### Returns

 This RPC returns the subscription ID as the result.
-CKB node will push messages in the subscribed topics to current RPC connection.
+CKB node will push messages in the subscribed topics to the current RPC connection.
 The subscript ID is also attached as`params.subscription` in the push messages.

 Example push message: